-I own a garden flat in Sprowston, conveyancing was carried out half a dozen years ago.
-Can you work out an approximate cost of a lease extension?
-Similar properties in Sprowston with over 90 years remaining are worth £185,000.
-The average or mid-range amount of ground rent is £65 invoiced annually.
-The lease ends on 21st October 2079
+I acquired a garden flat in Sprowston, conveyancing formalities finalised in 2011.
+Can you let me have an estimated range of the fair premium for a lease extension?
+Similar properties in Sprowston with a long lease are worth £201,000.
+The average or mid-range amount of ground rent is £45 invoiced annually.
+The lease ends on 21st October 2085

-The figure above a general guide to costs for renewing a lease, but we cannot give you the actual costs in the absence of detailed due diligence.
-Do not use the figures in a Notice of Claim or as an informal offer.
-There are no doubt other issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-You should not move forward based on this information before seeking the advice of a professional.
+The figure above a general guide to costs for renewing a lease, but we are not able to advice on the actual costs without more detailed investigations.
+Do not use the figures in tribunal or court proceedings.
+There are no doubt additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+Neither should you move forward based on this information without first getting professional advice.